amutake/wercker-box-coq/README.md

 Coq Box
 =======

-This is a wercker box containing latest stable coq.
+This is a wercker box containing the latest stable coq.

 License
 -------